-Oregon was the first state to pass a bottle bill in 1971.
-Today, consumers can return empties in-store or at redemption centers.53 Redemption sites, called BottleDrop Centers, provide consumers with Reverse Vending Machines (RVMs) where they can redeem up to 350 bottles and cans per person per day and get cash automatically from kiosks, or they can have a center employee sort up to 50 bottles and cans per person and issue refunds.

-Consumers can also set up online accounts, get labels and green bags, and drop them off anytime, 24 hours a day, at redemption centers or participating stores for credit.
+Today, consumers can return empties in-store or at redemption centers.75 Redemption sites, called BottleDrop Centers, provide consumers with RVMs where they can redeem up to 350 bottles and cans per person per day and get cash automatically from kiosks, or they can have a center employee sort up to 50 bottles and cans per person and issue refunds.
+Consumers can also set up online accounts, get labels and green bags and drop them off anytime, 24 hours a day, at redemption centers or participating stores for credit.
 Big retailers with no redemption center nearby must accept up to 144 containers per person per day.

 The program is run by a member-owned and run cooperative corporation called the Oregon Beverage Recycling Cooperative (OBRC).
-The entire recycling process is handled by the beverage industry at no cost to the taxpayer, according to OBRC.54 The cooperative manages the deposit flow, reimburses grocery retailers for refunds paid to the public (grocery stores are charged the deposit when distributors sell them beverages wholesale), and arranges pick up and processing of returned beverage containers across the state, as well as operating redemption centers.
+The entire recycling process is handled by the beverage industry at no cost to the taxpayer, according to OBRC.76 The cooperative manages the deposit flow, reimburses grocery retailers for refunds paid to the public (grocery stores are charged the deposit when distributors sell them beverages wholesale), and arranges pickup and processing of returned beverage containers across the state, as well as operating redemption centers.

-The OBRC has worked to modernize its BottleDrop redemption system not just to help consumers with access to redemption services, but also to help reduce burdens on retailers to accept empties and then deliver them for processing.55 For example, in 2011 Oregon had only two redemption centers.
+The OBRC has worked to modernize its BottleDrop redemption system not just to help consumers with access to redemption services, but also to help reduce burdens on retailers to accept empties and then deliver them for processing.77 For example, in 2011 Oregon had only two redemption centers.
 That year the state approved expansion of that pilot project.
-Today, the OBRC offers 25 centers with 280 RVMs.56 Participating retail stores total 2,230 and offer access to 423 of them.
+Today, the OBRC offers 25 centers with 280 RVMs.78 Participating retail stores total 2,230 and offer access to another 423.
 Consumers can open redemption accounts online.
 They can choose between hand-counted or automated returns or can drop off bags of containers for automatic credit.
 They can obtain refunds via credit and additional discounts at participating stores, cash, or donate the deposits.
 The average amount refunded to account holders in 2018 was \$102, according to the cooperative.

 After tractor trailers pick up the beverage containers, they are counted, sorted, crushed, and baled for delivery to one of eight recycling facilities around the state.
-More than 138 million pounds of beverage containers are diverted from landfills every year that way.
+More than 138 million pounds of beverage containers are diverted from landfills every year that way, according to the OBRC.
 The separation of glass, plastic and aluminum from the rest of the recycling stream means it is cleaner and therefore easier to sell the material domestically.
-Doubling the state's deposit to a dime also dramatically boosted consumer participation.